Zereniti/ADB-Device-Info/README.md

 **ADB-Device-Info** is a Bash script that connects to an Android device via ADB and displays detailed system information in a clean, colorized, fastfetch-inspired format — directly from your Linux terminal.

 No app installation needed on the device.
 Just ADB, a USB cable (or wireless ADB), and this script.

+> ℹ️ At startup, the script asks you whether you want the output in **English or Spanish**.

 ### 📋 What it shows